What is DBT?

 WHAT IS DIALECTICAL BEHAVIOR THERAPY (DBT)?

-DBT aims to identify and replace problem behaviors with skillful and more effective responses.
+DBT teaches clients to identify problem behaviors and replace them with skillful and more effective responses.
 It helps people create a more balanced and fulfilling life.

 There is always more than one way to think about a situation.

-• DBT has been demonstrated to improve the functioning of many teens and adults who struggle with cognitive, emotional, and behavioral dysregulation- difficulty managing thoughts, feelings, and urges- even those who experience multiple concerns at once.
+DBT improves the functioning of many teens and adults who struggle with cognitive, emotional, and behavioral dysregulation- difficulty managing thoughts, feelings, and urges- even those who experience multiple concerns at once.

 DBT Skills focus on increasing effectiveness and resilience.
 They are helpful for individuals with a variety of clinical and non-clinical concerns; they are also beneficial for families with high levels of conflict.
 Almost everyone could benefit from learning these skills!

-• DBT Skills Training is the mode by which clients learn and practice new coping strategies.
+DBT Skills Training is the mode by which clients learn and practice new coping strategies.
 Skills Training sessions are not a replacement for individual therapy; they are an evidence-based adjunct.
+Clients in OPAL DBT's Skills Training program may choose to work with an individual therapist outside of OPAL.

 The standard Skills Training cycle follows a 24-session curriculum.
 Skills are organized into these 5 modules (categories):